OfficeDev/teams-toolkit/packages/simpleauth/CONTRIBUTING.md

 ## Pull Request Process

+1. Check out a new branch from "main".
+2. Add your features and commit to the new branch.
+3. Make sure your changes are covered by tests.
+[Run test cases](##Run-test-cases)
+4. Ensure code style check has no warning or error.
+[Style Guidelines](#style-guidelines)
-1. Create a pull request with your changes.
+5. Create a pull request to merge your changes to "main" branch.
-1. Make sure all the checks in pull request are passed.
-1. At least one approve from other developers is required.
+6. At least one approve from code owners is required.